Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Experiments

-\textbf{Implementation Details.} Our experiments are conducted on three COD benchmarks, CAMO\cite{le2019anabranch}, CHAMELEON\cite{skurowski2018animal}, and COD10K\cite{fan2020camouflaged}.
-Following previous studies \cite{fan2020camouflaged, mei2021camouflaged, zhai2021mutual}, we use 4,040 images (3,040 from COD10K, 1,000 from CAMO) for training, and the remaining for testing.
-We adopt four evaluation metrics: Mean Absolute Error (MAE), S-measure $S_{m}$ \cite{fan2017structure}, E-measure ($E_{m}$) \cite{fan2018enhanced} and weighted F-measure $F_{\beta}^{w}$ \cite{margolin2014evaluate}.
-We implement our method with PyTorch and conduct experiments on a GeForce RTX2080Ti GPU.
-Input images are resized to 320$\times$320 with horizontal flips during the training process.
-We use the stochastic gradient descent (SGD) optimizer with a momentum value of 0.9 and a weight decay of 5e-4.
-In the training phase, we use triangle learning rate scheduling and the maximum learning rate is 1e-3, the batch size is 16, and the training epoch is 150.
+\textbf{Implementation Details.} We implement our method with PyTorch and conduct experiments on a GeForce RTX2080Ti GPU.
+In the training phase, input images are resized to 320$\times$320 with horizontal flips.
+We use the stochastic gradient descent (SGD) optimizer with a momentum of 0.9, a weight decay of 5e-4, and triangle learning rate schedule with maximum learning rate 1e-3.
+The batch size is 16, and the training epoch is 150.
 It takes around 5 hours to train.
-As for the inference process, input images are only resized to 320$\times$320 and then directly predict final maps without any post-processing (\textit{e.g.}, CRF).
+As for the inference process, input images are only resized to 320$\times$320.
+We then directly predict the final maps without any post-processing (\textit{e.g.}, CRF).